lusingander/serie/CONTRIBUTING.md

 For information on tested terminal emulators, refer to [Compatibility](./README.md#compatibility).

-Please share your experience with other terminals on the [Discussions](https://github.com/lusingander/serie/discussions/29).
-Please share any necessary information listed at the top of the Discussions.
-Since implementations of image display protocols in each terminals have differences in behavior and unimplemented features, it is important to check their actual behavior.

 ## Pull Requests

 We welcome pull requests, but please note that they are not guaranteed to be accepted.
 Following this guideline will increase the likelihood of your pull request being approved.